BuGlessRB/remixml/README.md

   References second and deeper levels in the `context` object (can contain multiple dots to designate deeper levels, is used to access both objects and arrays).
-  Variables from the parent scope can always be referenced;
-  e.g. `&_.foo;` is a variable named foo in the current scope, whereas `&_._.foo;` refers to a variable named foo in the parent scope.
+  Variables from the parent scope can always be referenced: e.g. `&_.foo;` is a variable named foo in the current scope, whereas `&_._.foo;` refers to a variable named foo in the parent scope.
   By prepending `._` to the path every time, you go one level deeper.